pinedamg/mage2dock/DOCUMENTATION/content/getting-started/index.md

 DB_HOST=mysql
 ```

-*If you want to install Magento as PHP project, see [How to Install Magento in a Docker Container](#Install-Magento).*
+*If you want to install Laravel as PHP project, see [How to Install Laravel in a Docker Container](#Install-Laravel).*

 <br>
 5 - Open your browser and visit your localhost address `http://localhost/`.
-If you followed the multiple projects setup, you can visit `http://project-1.dev/` and `http://project-2.dev/`.
+If you followed the multiple projects setup, you can visit `http://project-1.test/` and `http://project-2.test/`.